 The vestibular complex, in the inner ear, is also important to balance because it contains receptors that regulate a sense of equilibrium.
 The inner ear is connected to the vestibulocochlear nerve, which carries sound and equilibrium information to the brain.

-Diseases & conditions
+Ear diseases & conditions

 Ear infections are the most common illness in babies and younger children, according to the NLM.
-Common symptoms of ear infections are drainage from the ear, hearing loss, earache, fever, headaches, pain in the ear and a feeling of fullness in the ear, according to the American Academy of Family Physicians.
+Common symptoms of ear infections are drainage from the ear, hearing loss, earache, fever, headache, pain in the ear and a feeling of fullness in the ear, according to the American Academy of Family Physicians.

 Meniere's disease a disease of the inner ear that may be the result of fluid problems inside the ear.
 Symptoms include hearing loss, pressure or pain, dizziness and tinnitus.
 Tinnitus is a roaring in the ears.
 It can also be caused by loud noises, medicines or a variety of other causes.